 Expected Actual Metric/Indicator: Community College Entrance Exam Baseline: 100% of graduating students will take Entrance Exam.
 17-18: Target not Met Community Colleges no longer use college entrance exams to determine placement.
 In 2018-2019, four OYA graduates enrolled in a community college, their transcripts were used to determine appropriate English and Math placement.
-Metric/Indicator: Post-Secondary Education Plan Baseline: 100% of students within 60 credits of graduating will have a Post- Secondary Education Plan.
-17-18 During Fall 2017 Map Your Future (MYF) has met with over 200 students throughout the 2017-2018 academic year, 33 students were assisted in 18-19 contract with MAPin (formerly known as Map Your Future) was terminated.
+Metric/Indicator: Post-Secondary Education Plan Baseline: 100% of students within 60 credits of graduating will have a Post-Secondary Education Plan.
+17-18 During Fall 2017 Map Your Future (MYF) has met with over 200 students throughout the 2017-2018 academic year, 33 students were assisted in fall 2017 and so far 117 students have been served this spring 2018.
+18-19 contract with MAPin (formerly known as Map Your Future) was terminated.
 MAPin reduced its staff from four to two coaches thus impacting the amount of services provided to all OYA sites.

 Each student participates in an initial meeting and from there they work with an MYF specialist that develops an individualized plan unique to that student's needs.
 The goal is for each student to have a plan in place for when they graduate with their high school diploma.
 Each goal varies depending on the student.
-MYF is available to support students in exploring and identifying their goal, followed by developing a plan to achieve that goal Metric/Indicator 0% of students successfully completed a CTE program of study, % of Students successfully completing CTE programs of study however, 70 OYA students have enrolled in a SIATech CTE course or courses.
-Baseline: OYA students can enroll in CTE courses via SIATech curriculum.
+MYF is available to support students in exploring and identifying their goal followed by developing a plan to achieve that goal

+Metric/Indicator

+% of Students successfully completing CTE programs of study

+OYA students can enroll in CTE courses via SIATech curriculum.
 Students can also take courses at the Tech Shop.
 SIATech also provides services through a Career Pathways grant.

 Students are exposed to career awareness activities in the format of career assessments, readiness/research and exploration.
-The approach includes: Access to an onsite SIATech career advisor, Career interest surveys and exploration for all students immediately upon enrollment, Frequently scheduled field trips and campus visits, Exposure to local colleges, Development of professional skills, Assistance with college enrollment, Exposure to activities related to Advanced Manufacturing.
+The approach includes:

+Access to an onsite SIATech career advisor, Career interest surveys and exploration for all students immediately upon enrollment, Frequently scheduled field trips and campus visits, Exposure to local colleges, Development of professional skills, Assistance with college enrollment, Exposure to activities related to Advanced Manufacturing.